 Surgery.
 It's one of the most common treatments for many NETs.
 It can completely remove some tumors, especially those that aren't cancer and haven't spread.

 A surgeon might be able to take out just the tumor.
-Or he may remove part or all of the organs that have a NET, like the pancreas, stomach, or liver.
+Or they may remove part or all of the organs that have a NET, like the pancreas, stomach, or liver.

 Doctors can also use other kinds of surgery for people who can't have a traditional operation or who have many, small tumors.